BrokenShell/Fortuna/README.md

 offers a variety of high-performance random number functions like `random_range(start, stop, step)` and `dice(rolls, sides)`.

-The core functionality of Fortuna is based on the Storm Engine - created by the same developer (Robert Sharp).
+The core functionality of Fortuna (the Storm Engine) was created by the same developer - Robert Sharp.
 While Storm is a high quality, hardware seeded random engine - it is not appropriate for cryptography of any kind.
-Fortuna is meant for games, data science, A.I. and experimental programming... not security!
+Fortuna is intended for games, data science, Generative A.I. and experimental programming... not security, hashing or gambling!
+Fortuna is free for non-commercial use.
+Contact the developer for details about commercial licensing and current availability of FortunaPro.

 ### Quick Install `$ pip install Fortuna`

-### Installation may require the following:
+### Installation Notes:
-- Modern version of macOS or Linux.
-- WSL: Windows requires Fortuna to be installed via Python3 running inside the Windows Subsystem for Linux.
+- Fortuna is designed for macOS & Linux.
+- Fortuna requires a modern C++17 Compiler and the C++ Standard Library.
+    - Supported compilers: Clang & GCC.
-- Modern C++17 Compiler and Standard Library: Clang or GCC.
-Typically, not required on the latest version of macOS.
+    - If you're on the latest version of macOS, you shouldn't need to install anything manually.
-    - If you're running an older version of macOS you can install Xcode to get the Clang compiler and all dependencies.
+    - If you're running an older version of macOS you can install Xcode to get the Clang compiler and all its dependencies.
+- Windows Options
+    - WSL: Windows Subsystem for Linux
+    - Docker image with Python support
+    - Google Colab

 ### Sister Projects:
 - Pyewacket: Drop-in replacement for Python3 random module. https://pypi.org/project/Pyewacket/